GhMathis/edge_importance_ntw/README.md

 1. Global health needs more ecology in viral forecasting

     Predicting viral spillover for future pandemic prevention + importance of ecology in the context of global health [@Belay2017Zoonotic; @Carroll2018Global] [@Plowright2017Pathways].
 Works have been done to predict viral hotspot according to climate change [@Carlson2022Climate], future host distribution [@Morales-Castilla2021Forecasting] and potential viral sharing among host [@Albery2020Predicting].
-Bring information on potential spillover path.

-2. Communicability already used in other field and context to estimate spread.
+Bring informations on potential spillover path. @Albery2020Predicting viral sharing is based on phylogenetic and geographic overlap, they show that phylogenetic similarity is much more decisive on viral sharing than geographical overlapping.
+Knowing that species migration is at is highest, there is a need to develop models that predict potential viral sharing of species even if they don't overlap.
+Using phylogenetic seams to be conclusive.
+We want to bring an other approach that use global structure Metaweb.
+A metaweb is a network that resume potential interactions...
+Metawebs contains precious ecological information @Morales-Castilla2015Inferrina

+    @Poisot2023Network have develop a link prediction method for host virus metaweb.
+Showing that unrealised or non discover associations can be infer using a network dimension reduction method.
+Enable a better prediction of viral infection on human.
+This imputed metawab has no geographical constrain.
+A question can arise, can we use the imputed metaweb structure to make prediction of most likely viral spillover ? and top viral sharing species with human (or any other) ? (*I'm not sure what can communicability add to the embedding, because embedding already take into account the global structure of the network.
+A prediction of link isn't enough ?
+Plus, the embedding already give a probability of observing an association.
+I still need to think about it.*)

+    We want to propose an approach that take the big picture as input (the network as a hole) and provide information at the lower level (the link).
+For this we used a matrix function introduce by @Estrada2008Communicability

+2. Communicability is really flexible, as shown in @Benzi2020Matrix it already has application in multiple subject such as neurology, cancer detection, economic... and is used for community detection, spread of information/contagion.
+This function barely (or not) used on ecological network.

+3. Using communicability we try to extract informations on predicted network.
+We are exploring the community detection method to extract group of host with similar viral sharing, group of virus with similar host sharing and group of host-virus couples

+    By using global structure of a network it is possible with to deduce small scale properties such as viral sharing potential between to species, importance of species or importance of association in the network.

 ## Methods